-For starters, protein and the amino acids that makeup protein are the most satiating nutrients.
+Protein and the amino acids that makeup protein are the most satiating nutrients.
 In other words, we will continue to eat until we get enough protein.
 If you’ve followed the Optimising Nutrition blog for some time, you’ve probably heard this before!
 If not, check out our article on the Protein Leverage Hypothesis.

-Our analysis has shown that the recommended daily intake for protein aligns with the highest calorie intake and eating more of our calories from protein aligned with a substantial fall in energy consumption.
-Hence, avoiding high-protein foods, because they happen to contain cholesterol, might not be the best for satiety.
+Our analysis has shown that the recommended daily intake for protein aligns with the highest calorie intake, and eating more of our calories from protein aligned with a substantial fall in energy consumption.
+Hence, avoiding high-protein foods because they happen to contain cholesterol might not be the best for satiety.

 Aside from protein, nutrient-dense, higher protein foods also contain clusters of other essential nutrients, like niacin, potassium, selenium, B vitamins, calcium, iron, zinc, copper, selenium, and more.